 The boat also passes by Hub Island, also known as Just Enough Room Island.
 This tiny island, about the size of a tennis court, features a home and a tree.
 It is considered to be the smallest inhabited island in the world.

 From here, the boat passes Heart Island, home of Boldt Castle (it stops at the island on the way back) and heads towards Canadian waters.
 While there is really nothing denoting that you’ve crossed the border, the boat’s guide does tell you when you’ve entered Canada.

 For the next hour, the boat travels through Canadian waters, nearing the shore of Rockport, Ontario.
 You might even see other boat tours from Canada doing a route similar to the one that you are on.

 The tour continues through the many small islands and narrow channels of the St. Lawrence River, even passing under the very large Thousand Islands Bridge that connects to Interstate 81 in the United States.

 As you cruise the water, the narration continues throughout most of the tour.
 Visitors can also spend their time on board enjoying the beauty of the ship, getting a snack or drink from the fully stocked bar, or even driving the boat (if you have kids).

 All too soon, the boat turns around and heads back for Alexandria Bay, making its stop at Boldt Castle along the way, before returning to the dock.

-I’ve done a lot of boat tours on rivers and lakes throughout the country, and I can say without question that the Two Nation Tour with Uncle Sam Boat Tours was the most beautiful one that I have ever done.
+I’ve done a lot of boat tours on rivers and lakes throughout the country, including one with Clayton Island Tours just south of here, and I can say without question that the Two Nation Tour with Uncle Sam Boat Tours was the most beautiful one that I have ever done.

 The sheer beauty of this region is absolutely worth seeing, and there is no better way to see it than from the water.